jonathan-githubofficial/Linkify/README.md

 :large_blue_circle: &nbsp; Get personal recommendations and endorsements from peers and professors <br>
 :large_blue_circle: &nbsp; Enhance their personal branding <br>
 :large_blue_circle: &nbsp; Access a personal feed containing posts from the user's network <br>
-:large_blue_circle: &nbsp; A notifications page feed informing the user of all recent activities such as connection invites, followed job postings and followed <br>
+:large_blue_circle: &nbsp; A notifications page informing the user of all recent activities such as connection invites, followed job postings and followed <br>
 &nbsp; &nbsp; &nbsp; &nbsp; user activities

+**RECRUITERS can:**

+:white_circle: &nbsp; Build and maintain a professional online presence <br>
+:white_circle: &nbsp; Network and connect with classmates, alumni, and professionals in their field of interest <br>
+:white_circle: &nbsp; Directly message connections provided both users are online <br>
+:white_circle: &nbsp; Manage job opportunities (add/remove/modify job postings) <br>
+:white_circle: &nbsp; Configure their job postings to indicate ehich documents are mandatory for an application <br>
+:white_circle: &nbsp; Advertise or post jobs hosted on 3rd party platforms like Indeed and Glassdoor etc. <br>
+:white_circle: &nbsp; Get personal recommendations and endorsements from peers and professors <br>
+:white_circle: &nbsp; Enhance their personal branding <br>
+:white_circle: &nbsp; Access a personal feed containing posts from the recruiter's network <br>
+:white_circle: &nbsp; A notifications page informing the user of all recent activities such as connection invites, jobs posted and followed <br>
+&nbsp; &nbsp; &nbsp; &nbsp; user activities

 ## Additional Features
-:red_circle: &nbsp; Companies can have their dedicated pages <br>
+:purple_circle: &nbsp; Companies can have their dedicated pages <br>
-:red_circle: &nbsp; All users can archive posts and jobs <br>
+:purple_circle: &nbsp; All users can archive posts and jobs <br>
-:red_circle: &nbsp; All users can create events and invite other to them <br>
+:purple_circle: &nbsp; All users can create events and invite other to them <br>
-:red_circle: &nbsp; Suggest users to connect with <br>
+:purple_circle: &nbsp; Suggest users to connect with <br>

 ## Technologies